Skip to main content

 EPI-Net paper on bloodstream infections by fungi of the Candida genus

-Ecraid's epidemiology network EPI-NET, which includes researchers from the University of Verona and Tübingen University Hospital, expanded our knowledge on bloodstream infections caused by fungi of the Candida genus.
-Their comprehensive review of the latest data on candidemia and antifungal resistance rates for six pathogens was published in the Journal of Fingi.
+Ecraid's epidemiology network EPI-Net, which includes researchers from the University of Verona and Tübingen University Hospital, expanded our knowledge on bloodstream infections caused by fungi of the Candida genus.
+Their comprehensive review of the latest data on candidemia and anti-fungal resistance rates for six pathogens was published in the Journal of Fingi.

 Since 2017, the EPI-Net research team has been working to provide a continuously updated repository of surveillance data regarding bacterial antimicrobial resistance (AMR), healthcare-related infections (HAIs), fungal bloodstream infections (candidemiae), outbreaks from resistant pathogens, and emerging resistances to newly approved antibiotics in Europe.